laudena/kaspa-change-o-matic/README.md

 ### TODO, known issues, limitations
-* There's an issue with the conversion function
 * The monitor doesn't work properly at the moment.
 Failed transactions are registered in a separate file, but there's no active resubmission process after 10 minutes.
-* I tried to come up with a full python application, but resolved to use the examples from `wasm` folder as a basis for my sub-processes
+* I tried to come up with a full python application, but resolved to use the examples from `wasm` folder as a basis for my sub-processes.
+I will extract it out of the ruspy-kaspa folder
 *